 Hotel guests want more personalization!

 Hotel guests are also calling for new solutions!
-They want to be able to book a connecting rooms online, select their room features like garden view or high floor and do not want to be confused about inconsistent room types nobody understands.
-In particular younger generations do not get the complexity inherited from the hospitality distribution landscape and are more often challenging the status quo.
-Digital engagement and personalization are critical and important to improve perceived hotel stay quality overall.
+They want to be able to book connecting rooms online, select their room features like garden view or high floor, and do not want to be confused about inconsistent room types nobody understands.
+In particular, younger generations do not understand the complexity inherited from the hospitality distribution landscape and enjoy challenging the status quo.
+Digital engagement and personalization are crucial and important when it comes to improving perceived hotel stay quality overall.
 According to a study from Brandwatch with 8000 travelers, quality is the most important attribute for guests, for which they are willing to pay for and without understanding customers, expectations are rather difficult to meet.
 (2019, Brandwatch)

 Let’s be one step ahead of OTA’s after this crisis.

 Large distribution players have been adding their own content to improve the retail experience during their rise after 9/11, they commoditized rooms making price the most important feature and hotels are still today one step behind differentiating their retail experience from those powerful aggregators.
 Besides consolidation and mergers of hotel chains and countries like France building their own OTA to increase negotiation power, reducing distribution costs, and level the playing field, we believe it requires a lot more differentiation for hotels to gain more control of their own distribution.

 Now is the time to change this and get finally ahead of OTA’s.
 The World Hospitality Alliance provides not only sales & marketing services, yet also offers new technology solutions to break away from existing inventory and revenue management practices, allowing hotels to sell their inventory in an authentic, proprietary way, which is not comparable to any other third-party channel!

 Let us help you to find the right solution for you.